Paradigm Aspect Links

 LOVING JESUS: Jesus has told us what he wants or how we can love him.
 There are only two ways, one direct and one indirect, and they both involve loving ourselves simultaneously while loving him.
 Primarily and directly we can love him by focusing on his message, paying attention to what he said and did, and choosing to believe what he said.
 John 14:23 "If any man loves me, he will cherish my word."
 Secondarily or indirectly we can love him by supporting and cherishing his true spiritual brothers.
 Mt 25:40 "As you have done it unto one of the least of these my brothers, you have done it unto me."
 John 13:35 "By this will all men know that you are my disciples, if you have love for one another."
 John 15:17 "This I instruct you, that you love one another."

-Most of us fairly easily come to understand that taking is wrong, and nobody likes a taker.
-In the material realm of this world takers are called conmen or thieves and eventually wind up incarcerated or ostracized.
+Most of us fairly easily come to understand that taking is wrong, and nobody likes an inveterate taker.
+In the material realm of this world these are called conmen or thieves and eventually wind up incarcerated or ostracized.
 Taking in a transaction means the taker "wins" and someone else loses.

 Trading is the prevailing order of the day in our competitive world.
 Caveat Emptor—let the buyer beware!
 May the best trader win!
 Even in a fair trade where both parties improve their position, both parties sustain loss, they both have to give something up so that they can get what they want or need.
 The trading mentality permeates our entire society and world.
 In the erotic realm, trading is called prostitution; however, the coin of the realm is not always currency.
 This "coin" can be status, security, respectability, or other political or social advantages, it can even be having children.